LinusCDE/plato/README.md

 ## reMarkable 2 support

-As of now the software will not work at all on the reMarkable 2.
-It will need some adjustments to recognize the new model but also rely on people figuring out the framebuffer and updating libremarkable to use it.
-As soon as libremarkable supports the new framebuffer, I should be able to get this to work on it as well.

-Plato supports the input and battery of the reMarkable 2 natively but now the framebuffer.
+Plato supports the input and battery of the reMarkable 2 natively but not the framebuffer.
 For that [this shim](https://github.com/ddvk/remarkable2-framebuffer/) has to be used (or you won't get an image).
 Luckily current launchers support automaticially launching apps through the shim.
 So if you use a launcher (oxide or remux) anyways, it should just work.

 As mentioned though, since the framebuffer uses a shim, specific features like "Rotate" and "Refresh Quality" will most likely do nothing.